 We’ve offset our ‘direct’, operational carbon emissions, as reported in each financial year, since 2007.
 In addition to the carbon benefits, some of the additional benefits of our support to those projects over that time include, cumulatively:

 Over the years, we’ve supported a number of projects internationally, which promote renewable energy such as wind or hydroelectric power.
-But our TIMM analysis has shown that ‘land use’ is our second biggest environmental impact, because of the ‘indirect’ and ‘induced’ impacts in our value chain.
-So, while we only offset the emissions from our own business, we’ve worked with our carbon offset provider to increase our focus on REDD+ projects which work to avoid deforestation and forest degradation - key drivers of global carbon emissions - in biodiversity hotspots, through working with local communities.
+But our TIMM analysis showed that ‘land use’ was our second biggest environmental impact, because of the ‘indirect’ and ‘induced’ impacts in our value chain.
+So, while we only offset the emissions from our own business, we now focus on REDD+ projects which work to avoid deforestation and forest degradation - key drivers of global carbon emissions - in biodiversity hotspots, through working with local communities.

-Using our Total impact framework, we’ve valued our total greenhouse gas impact at £65m.
-Only 0.1% of it is attributable to our direct operations, down 45% from five years ago.
-The vast majority, however, falls outside of our own operations, so we’re continuing to work with suppliers to understand the opportunities reduce their impact.
+In 2017, using our Total impact framework, we estimated the societal impact of our total greenhouse gas emissions at £65m.
+However, only 0.1% of it was attributable to our direct operations, down 45% from five years earlier.
+The vast majority fell outside of our own operations, and we’re continuing to try to understand ways to reduce this impact with our key suppliers.

-In 2013 we asked our key suppliers to submit their emissions data to the CDP’s (formerly Carbon Disclosure Project’s) supply chain programme, as a way of sharing information on how they’re working to reduce their greenhouse gas emissions and mitigate climate change.
-We set a long-term target for 80% of them report their greenhouse gas emissions to CDP by 2017, and for 75% to have set a carbon reduction target.
-Our 2017 scorecard shows that 86% of our suppliers responded, which is a strong improvement from the baseline of 54%.
-However, only 52% disclosed that they had reduction targets in place.
-While this is an improvement on the baseline figure of 39% there is more work to do on this aspect of the programme.
+From 2013 to 2017 we asked our key suppliers to submit their emissions data to the CDP’s (formerly Carbon Disclosure Project’s) supply chain programme, as a way of encouraging them to share information on how they’re working to reduce their greenhouse gas emissions and mitigate climate change.
+We also hosted a number of key supplier workshops, which focused on helping them to measure and set targets for reducing their emissions.
+Over the five years to 2017, the proportion of our key suppliers disclosing to the CDP increased from 25% to 81%.
+However, we have a target for 75% of our key suppliers to have carbon emissions targets, and in 2018 only 44% reported that they had them.
+While this is an improvement on the baseline figure of 39% there’s more work to do on this aspect of the programme.